Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 Side effects of tofacitinib may differ from those of injectable biologics.
 A person may experience:

-Allergic reactions can also occur, and they may cause symptoms such as hives and difficulty breathing.
+Allergic reactions can also occur and may cause symptoms such as hives and difficulty breathing.
 In rare cases, a person may experience anaphylaxis.

 If a side effect is bothersome or may indicate an allergic reaction, a person should contact a doctor.
-If any side effect is concerning or severe, they should dial 911 or otherwise contact emergency services.
+If any side effect is concerning or severe, a person should call 911 or the local emergency number.

 Anaphylaxis: Symptoms and what to do